null-a/frost/readme.md

 * The memory interface is very basic.
 It's suitable for cases where everything happens in a single cycle (e.g. an FPGA's on-chip RAM) but not much else.
+* A small subset of machine mode is implemented.
+This is sufficient to support timer driven interrupts.
+  The [`threads`](./system/firmware/threads) firmware makes use of this.

 ## Project Structure